Canada 'Deeply Disappointed' With U.S. Exit From Paris Deal: McKenna

 Catherine McKenna: Canada 'Deeply Disappointed' With U.S. Pulling Out Of Paris Accord

-OTTAWA — Environment Minister Catherine McKenna says Canada is "deeply disappointed" with the U.S. decision to pull out of the Paris climate-change agreement.
+OTTAWA — President Donald Trump's decision to pull out of the Paris climate-change agreement is disappointing, but the world is marching inexorably towards a greener future with or without the United States, says Canada's environment minister.

-But McKenna says the agreement remains a "good deal" for Canada and for the rest of the world.

-McKenna was responding to Donald Trump's announcement that the U.S. is pulling out of the landmark 190-country agreement to reduce greenhouse gas emissions, although the president says the U.S. would try to renegotiate the deal.
+Catherine McKenna was responding to news that the U.S. is pulling out of the landmark 190-country agreement to reduce greenhouse gas emissions, although the president says the U.S. is willing to try to negotiate its re-entry, under better terms.

-McKenna says Canada will co-host with China and the European Union a ministerial summit here in September to advance action on the Paris agreement.

-She plans to meet with her U.S. counterpart in Italy next week, where she will "seek clarity" on the U.S. position.
+She called Trump's Rose Garden announcement "deeply disappointing,'' but suggested the president is costing the U.S. a golden opportunity to profit from the inevitable growth of clean-tech initiatives around the globe.

+"The clean-growth economy is where the world is going and Canada is going to be part of it,'' McKenna said on Parliament Hill following Thursday's White House news conference.

 We are deeply disappointed that the United States federal government has decided to withdraw from the Paris Agreement.